ethanlabs101/frlegends-skeleton-key/docs/first-launch/first-launch.md

 Do not repeatedly delete or recreate your Vault unless the documentation for your specific error tells you to.

-If the error contains account-specific information, avoid publicly posting credentials, tokens, passwords, or other private data when requesting support.

 ---

 ## Main Navigation Does Not Appear